01 January 2022

 Mary arrived at Sheffield Castle on 28 November 1570, aged 27, having travelled from Chatsworth in Derbyshire.
 Little did anyone know that it would be 14 long years before Mary would leave Sheffield.
 Sheffield Castle would always be her main prison as it was an extremely secure building, being a 300-year-old medieval castle, built on solid bedrock and surrounded by the Rivers Don and Sheaf one side, moat and ditch on the other.

-ENJOY 2 ISSUES OF HISTORY SCOTLAND FOR JUST £2 WITH OUR SPECIAL OFFER!
+ENJOY HISTORY SCOTLAND MAGAZINE FROM JUST £3.99 AN ISSUE WITH OUR SPECIAL OFFER!

 After being spared the axe after the Ridolfi plot to assassinate Elizabeth I of England (in 1572), Mary’s keeper, the 6th Earl of Shrewsbury implemented more severe restrictions on her imprisonment.
 This severe confinement would go on for year in, year out, with only brief remission periods, much to the detriment of Mary’s health.